Hunter2030ZeRo/Ferrite/README.md

 ## Prerequisites

-Ferrite requires Intel® Core™ Ultra platform, specifically its NPU, for low-power, non-disruptive real-time inference of pattern analysis model.
+Ferrite requires Intel® Core™ Ultra platform(Meteor Lake and after), specifically its NPU, for low-power, non-disruptive real-time inference of pattern analysis model.
-Processors after Intel® Core™ i series 10th Gen(Ice Lake) may use Gaussian & Neural Accelerator(GNA) for inference acceleration.
+Intel® Core™ i series 10th Gen and after(Ice Lake and after) may use Gaussian & Neural Accelerator(GNA) for inference acceleration.